Cielecon/dbcake/README.md

 # 🍰 dbcake v1.4.3

-*Today, We all always needed to learn DB!
+*Today, We all always need to learn DB!
 But is it too hard duh :(*

 **BUT WE ARE HERE!**